- Identification of Outbreak

 Coronavirus (COVID-19) Infected Persons and Deaths Count

-The mysterious Coronavirus (COVID-19) is not an unknown subject anymore; with it spreading at an alarming rate, there have been over 8,62,495 infections 42,510 deaths that have been caught worldwide.
+The mysterious Coronavirus (COVID-19) is not an unknown subject anymore; with it spreading at an alarming rate, there have been over 27,78,634 infections 1,70,389 deaths that have been caught worldwide.
 On 28th January, 2020, the World Health Organization (WHO) declared the coronavirus as a Global emergency after it exceeded the numbers infected during the 2002-2003 outbreak of SARS (Severe Acute Respiratory Syndrome) in China.

 While every country is working hard in order to quell the virus through quarantines, lock-downs, travel limits and accelerated research, it seemed to have gone out of control.
 However, the question of whether technologies like AI can help has arisen.
 And interestingly enough, it already has.

 It is for sure that at the moment, Artificial intelligence is not going to stop the outbreak of the new virus or replace the role of the experts in it.
 However, according to health data specialists, for the first time in a global outbreak, it has definitely become a useful tool to monitor and respond to the crisis.
 As history shows, In prior outbreaks, AI offered limited value due to the shortage of data and equipment.
-However, with the development in technology as well as in social media, the million posts associated with the coronavirus over different media types are allowing algorithms to generate close to real-time information for public health officials to track its spread.
+However, with the development in technology as well as in social media, a million posts associated with the coronavirus over different media types are allowing algorithms to generate close to real-time information for public health officials to track its spread.

 Considering that AI is constantly being used in detection and diagnosis of the disease, below are 10 ways how Artificial intelligence and data science technologies are currently being used to manage and fight COVID-19:

-- To identify, track and forecast disease outbreaks: BlueDot, a venture-backed startup has managed to build a sophisticated AI platform that processes billions of pieces of data to identify these outbreaks.
+BlueDot, a venture-backed startup has managed to build a sophisticated AI platform that processes billions of pieces of data to identify these outbreaks.
 This data can include the world’s air travel network, health reports, and many others.
 With respect to the case of the coronavirus, BlueDot made its first alert on December 31st, 2019.
 This was much ahead as opposed to US Centers for Disease Control and Prevention, which made its own determination only on January 6th, 2020.

-- To help in the diagnosis of the virus: Incidentally, BlueDot is not the only organisation to have successfully leveraged AI in helping to curb the coronavirus.
+Incidentally, BlueDot is not the only organisation to have successfully leveraged AI in helping to curb the coronavirus.
 Alibaba (a Chinese tech company) said AI can detect Covid-19 in just 20 seconds!
 The company has said that with the help of AI in CT Scans, it can detect Coronavirus in just 20 seconds.
 The model has a precision rate of 96% and if doctors were to do the same, it would take up to 20 minutes.
 The algorithm was built by Alibaba’s research institute named Damo Academy.
 The AI model was trained with the help of data from more than 5,000 confirmed cases and can identify patients with the deadly virus in CT scans.

 The Company has also joined forces with DingTalk to launch a series of AI technologies along with Cloud-based solutions to support organizations around the world in the fight against Covid-19.
 These new technology offerings have been designed to help researchers and medical practitioners to address and overcome challenges across several major areas associating the virus.